-Projected upgrade/new asset expenditures and estimated long-term financial plan outlays are summarised in Fig 9.
-The forecast expenditures have been accommodated in Council's long-term financial plan.
+Projected upgrade/new asset expenditures and estimated long term financial plan outlays are summarised in section 2.3.5.
+The forecast expenditures have been accommodated in Council's long term financial plan.
 The projected upgrade/new capital works program is shown in Appendix C.